cysouw/diathesis/text/c11_infinitive.md

 Following Bech [-@bech1955] such constructions are often designated as *Erster Status* in the German grammatical literature.
 However, this name is not very transparent nor particularly mnemonic, so I prefer to use the more descriptive designation 'light-verb+infinitive' construction, often simply abbreviated to ~~infinitive~~ construction.

 There are twelve frequently occurring diatheses that use a light-verb+infinitive construction and for which I propose a German name, as listed below.
-Note that the *lassen+Infinitiv* construction occurs in many different guises.
+Note that the *lassen+In­fi­ni­tiv* construction occurs in many different guises.
 A discussion comparing and distinguishing them can be found in [@sec:infinitive-guises-of-lassen].

 - ~~[SBJ › Ø]~~ *lassen* ~~Möglichkeitsbewertung~~ (see [@sec:infinitive-lassen-reflexive-intransitive])
 - ~~[SBJ › Ø]~~ *sein* ~~Zustandsbewertung~~ (see [@sec:infinitive-sein-adverbial])